DHTMLX/docs-suite/docs/grid/api/grid_keynavigation_config.md

 **Related sample**: [Grid.
 Key navigation](https://snippet.dhtmlx.com/y9kdk0md)

-You need to set the [selection](grid/api/grid_selection_config.md) and [editable](grid/api/grid_editable_config.md) properties in the configuration object of Grid to enable all available shortcut keys.
+Keyboard navigation works without any selection module: the navigation keys move the active cell, but do not select it.
+Set the [selection](grid/api/grid_selection_config.md) property to move the selection with the keyboard, and set the [editable](grid/api/grid_editable_config.md) property to edit cells from the keyboard.
 Read the details in the [Key Navigation](grid/configuration.md#keyboard-navigation) article and in the [Grid accessibility](grid/accessibility.md) guide.

-@changelog: added in v6.3; the keyboard navigation model was extended in v9.3.5
+@changelog: added in v6.3; the keyboard navigation model was extended in v9.3.5; navigation and editing without a selection module were added in v9.3.12

 [comment]: # (@related: grid/initialization.md#initialize-grid grid/configuration.md#keyboard-navigation)